Structure and how to test the ATX power supply unit

 6. Requirement of practice

-• Disassemble and rebuild the Desktop step by step and follow the regulations.
+• Disassemble and assemble the Desktop computer step by step and follow the regulations.

-• Use the multimeter to test for continuity of any network cable, power cord, or any metal wire.
+• Use the multimeter to test for any network cable, power cord, or metal wire.

 • Disassemble PSU and clean PSU.